blockchyp/blockchyp-tokenizer/README.md

 Developers can take advantage of this functionality in two different ways:

-The most secure and popular option is to allow BlockChyp to render the card data input controls.
+**Cross Origin IFrame:** The most secure and popular option is to allow BlockChyp to render the card data input controls.
 This will put the sensitive card data entry fields into a cross-origin iframe hosted by BlockChyp, which means that card data input controls are not accessible from the parent payment page.
 According to the PCI Council, developers using this method are eligible for SAQ A (self assessment) and do not require a fully validated ROC (record of compliance).

-The downside of the iframe based approach is that merchants and e-commerce providers have limited control of the user experience.
+**Direct Tokenization:** The downside of the iframe based approach is that merchants and e-commerce providers have limited control of the user experience.
 While BlockChyp's iframe based tokenization does allow for custom CSS and a fair degree of customization, some developers may wish for more fine grained control of how the input control looks.